jtquisenberry/FlaskBootstrap4/README.md

 # FlaskBootstrap4-02

+# Style

+* Top nav bar, collapses to hamburger menu when width drops to 992 pixels.
+*

 # Load Page with Data Synchronously

 Template `product_sync.html` demonstrates passing data from Python to a page synchronously.
 It features CRUD operations that work by passing data into Python functions.